 We’re living in the digital world, but the pace of technology adoption is slower than the development of technology itself.
-Given that, it’s quite natural that a significant number of financial institutions still use traditional techniques in their business processes.
-The domain of KYC AML/KYC compliance is designed to help prevent identity theft, financial fraud, money laundering, and other financial crimes.and AML is no exception.
-Technology can change that for good.
+It’s quite natural that a significant number of financial institutions still use traditional techniques in their business processes and the domain of KYC AML/KYC compliance is designed to help prevent identity theft, financial fraud, money laundering, and other financial crimes.and AML is no exception.
+However,

-Before plunging into more specific details, let’s observe these two acronyms first.
+Before plunging into more specific details, let’s observe KYC/AML meaning.

 Such a policy helps to better understand clients, monitor financial transactions, reduce customer risks, and consequently prevent bribery and corruption.